sandipsahoo2k2/my/articles/engineering/coding-patterns.md

-# Top 10 coding patterns to solve any coding interview question
+## Top 10 coding patterns to solve any coding interview question
-Here are the top 10 patterns that can be used to solve any coding interview question, as well as how to identify each pattern, and some example questions for each.
+Here are the Top 10 patterns that can be used to solve any coding interview question, as well as how to identify each pattern, and some example questions for each.
 I strongly recommend checking out my videos for those are listed on the home page of this website and practice them before your next interview.

-# 1. Sliding Window
+## 1. Sliding Window

 The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list, such as finding the longest subarray containing all 1s.
 Sliding Windows start from the 1st element and keep shifting right by one element and adjust the length of the window according to the problem that you are solving.
 In some cases, the window size remains constant and in other cases the sizes grows or shrinks.